sellerlabs/illuminated/README.md

 - **CSS Inliner Service**: Write your email templates using blade and do not worry about whether or not they will display correctly.
 The inliner service is capable of inlining a specified CSS file into a view.
+- **Route Mapper Interface**: A simple interface for defining class versions of the `routes.php` file.
+TestCase included.
+- **Model Test Case**: Utilities for testing models.

 ## Setup